Juliendnte/forum/README.md

 - Post a Discussion: Users can post discussions in the forums.
 - Reply to a Discussion: Users can reply to existing discussions.

+Administration

+- Manage Forums: Admins can create, update, and delete topics and discussions .
+- Manage Users: Admins can view and ban user accounts.

+if you want to access the admin panel, you can use the following credentials:

+- Username: Julien
+- Password: gdl87fEbFK8FnNZr

+if you want to access the moderator panel, you can use the following credentials:

+- Username: Arthur
+- Password: XUj45Z1cnSHTIfkv

 ## Contact

 For any questions or suggestions, please contact: